agnipankh/mybestself/README.md

 * For each of the goals a required effort is tracked along with the spent time.
 There is no automated way to do this, you do it as you go along.
 * Finally a D3 visualization helps you see where you are spending the most time and whether it aligns with your values

+I implemented this project for a couple of reasons.
+I believe there is anything good out there that helps us track the arete's and the goals associated with them and 2nd I wanted to build an agentic application with a few agents talking to each other.

 ## Project Architecture

 **MyBestSelf** is a full-stack agentic application that helps users create the best version of themselves through persona-driven goal setting and habit tracking.